osmandapp/web/main/docs/user/plugins/osm-editing.md

 The plugin settings are global and apply to all profiles.
 :::

 - [**Login to OpenStreetMap**](#authorization).
 Login to upload new or modified changes.
-Use the safe OAuth method or your [OSM username and password](https://www.openstreetmap.org/login).
+Use the secure *OAuth 2.0 method* or [log in on the OSM site](https://www.openstreetmap.org/login).
 For iOS, the button for the OAuth method is available only for users with a supported version of iOS, 16.4
 - **<Translate android="true" ids="offline_edition"/>**.
 If this setting is enabled, the changes are first saved locally (*Save* button) and uploaded on request.
 If it is disabled, the changes are uploaded immediately (*Upload* button).
 - **<Translate android="true" ids="use_dev_url"/>** *(Android only)*.
-Allows you to enable [dev.openstreetmap.org](https://dev.openstreetmap.org/) instead of [openstreetmap.org](http://openstreetmap.org/) to test uploading OSM Note / POI / GPS tracks.
+Allows you to enable [dev.openstreetmap.org](https://dev.openstreetmap.org/) instead of [openstreetmap.org](http://openstreetmap.org/) to test uploading OSM Note, POI, or GPS tracks.
 When enabled, you are automatically logged out of OpenStreetMap.org.
 This setting is only available in the list when the *OsmAnd development plugin* is enabled.
 - [**<Translate android="true" ids="map_updates_for_mappers"/>**](#free-map-updates-for-mappers).
 - **<Translate android="true" ids="layer_osm_edits"/>**.
 Tap it to open [*Menu → My Places → OSM edits*](../personal/myplaces.md).
 This tab lists your unedited OSM notes.
 The following actions are available with the note: *Upload*, *Show on map*, *Modify OSM note*, *Delete*.
 Uploaded or deleted notes are no longer displayed in the list.